melezhik/sparky/docs/auth.md

         - operator
 ```

-Default login and password (if auth section is not set at all):
+### Default login and password

+By default use following credentials:

 * login - admin
 * password - admin